Sam-Dragon/interview/docker/docker.md

 A.  It uses Docker Network Namespaces to resolve the container names

 22. Lets say i dont want to install dependencies in my docker, but want to add in my single container for debugging ? <br>
-A.  use docker exec command
+A.  use docker run command